mParticle/docs/src/pages/guides/glossary/index.md

 1. The person or system who caused an event to occur.
 Users may be anonymous or known.
 2. Someone who has access to the mParticle system is an mParticle user.

+### User attribute change (UAC)

+A user attribute change event: an `event_type : attribute_change_event`.

+An SDK uploads an event whenever a user attribute changes to denote new attributes, changing attributes, and removed attributes.
+This allows for calculation of the current user attribute state for each event within an mParticle upload.

 ### User Activity View (UAV)